nchern/sit/README.md

 SIT - stands for the Simplest Issue Tracker

-Prove of Concept!
+Proof of Concept!

 ## Main ideas

-Main ideas behind this tool are:
 * Be able to keep tickets / issues together with the code, not somewhere else
 * Being distributed(as git)
 * Full integration with git
-* Open standards / data governance // needs explanation?
+* Open standards / data governance (needs explanation)
 * Allow non-cli users as well
 * SIMPLICITY